-In this sub Shaun of the Dead, “blokes in a pub go on a crazy adventure film”, three blokes in a pub, Ray (Chris O’Dowd), Toby (Marc Wootton) and Pete (Dean Lennox Kelly) discover a time portal in the loo.
-This sends them on a crazy adventure where they jump about in time, avoid running into their past selves and discover they have a bigger impact on the future of the world than they ever dreamed.
+In this sub Shaun of the Dead, “blokes in a pub go on a crazy adventure” film, three blokes in a pub, Ray (Chris O’Dowd), Toby (Marc Wootton) and Pete (Dean Lennox Kelly) discover a time portal in the loo.
+It sends them on a crazy adventure where they jump about in time, avoid running into their past selves and discover they have a bigger impact on the future of the world than they ever dreamed.

 I recently reviewed another low budget time travel movie called Primer, where I complained it was killed by a lack of humour and relateable characters.
 Rather than taking itself that seriously Frequently Asked Questions is a full on comedy, so makes for much easier viewing.
 That being said, it can’t help but be compared to the output of Simon Pegg, with either Nick Frost or Jessica Hynes, next to which it’s substantially less funny.